do-mpc/do-mpc/documentation/source/theory_orthogonal_collocation.rst

     &x(t_i) = x(t_{i-1}) + \sum_{j=1}^K \omega_j  \Delta t f(x(t_{i,j})\\
     &t_{i,j} = t_{i-1} + \tau_j \Delta t

-The collocation points are now choosen such that the quadrature formula provides an exact solution for the original ODE if :math:`f(x(t)` is a polynomial in :math:`t` of order :math:`2K`.
+The collocation points are now chosen such that the quadrature formula provides an exact solution for the original ODE if :math:`f(x(t)` is a polynomial in :math:`t` of order :math:`2K`.
-It shows that this is achieved by choosing :math:`\tau` as the roots of a :math:`k`-th degree polynomial :math:`P_K(\tau)` which fulfills the **orthogonal property**:
+It shows that this is achieved by choosing :math:`\tau` as the roots of a :math:`k`-th degree polynomial :math:`P_K(\tau)` which fulfils the **orthogonal property**:

 .. math::